awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-linux-procfile.md

 The following example uses a `Procfile` to specify two applications for Elastic Beanstalk to run on the same web server\.

+**Note**
+Procfile contents should be UTF-8 encoded, without a UTF-8 BOM header

+The accidental inclusion of a BOM header (likely inserted if using Visual Studio) can lead to `There is no proc command in proc file` deployment errors as the file is not correctly parsed.

 **Example Procfile**

 ```